Extreme Tidepooling & Seafood Forage: 3-4 hours, time varies with tides $58 per person, $10 to rent a farmer john/jane style wetsuit

 Follow us on Facebook or Instagram

 Davenport Landing is less than one mile north of Davenport town on Highway One; turn off is at the bottom of a small hill; park near the bathrooms and entrance to the beach; Most of our tidepooling will be done to the north (right on the beach).
-Our day finishes up around TBA as long as the weather is agreeable.
+The location of the beach parking area and bathrooms is just past the Davenport Abalone Farm located at: 245 Davenport Landing Rd, Davenport, CA 95017.
+For other locations north of Santa Cruz, we will send you an email update.